nickjohnsondls/codenames/README.md

-# Codenames Project
+#Codenames Project
 Overview
-The Codenames project is developed by the Michigan Data Science Team.
-This repository contains data files and code that together form the foundation for a Word2Vec model, which is essential for our project's main functionality.
-The project revolves around creating and testing models that leverage word vector representations.
+The Codenames project, developed by the Michigan Data Science Team, centers around building and testing models based on word vector representations.
+This repository contains data files and Jupyter notebooks that facilitate the creation and evaluation of these models.

 Repository Structure
 Data Files
-codenames_word_data.csv: This file contains the word data used in the Codenames project. english_dictionary.csv: This file includes words along with their definitions from the English dictionary.
+cleaned_dict.csv: A cleaned version of the dictionary data used for model training. wordlist-eng.txt: A text file containing a list of English words used in the project.
 Jupyter Notebooks
-create_model.ipynb: This notebook is used to load the dictionary data and create a simple Word2Vec model.
-The model is trained on the words and their definitions from the english_dictionary.csv file.
-This Word2Vec model will be the foundation for our project.
+create_model.ipynb: This notebook loads the dictionary data from cleaned_dict.csv and creates a Word2Vec model.
+The trained model is saved for further use in the project.

-example_function_code.ipynb: This notebook contains example functions that demonstrate how to use the Word2Vec model created in create_model.ipynb.
-It includes functions for processing words and generating their vector representations.
+example_function_code.ipynb: Demonstrates example functions that utilize the Word2Vec model created in create_model.ipynb.
+It includes functions for processing words and generating vector representations.

-model_tester.ipynb: This notebook is designed to test the Word2Vec models.
-It includes various methods to evaluate the performance of the models and ensures that they are functioning correctly.
+model_tester.ipynb: Tests the Word2Vec models created.
+This notebook includes various methods to evaluate the performance of the models.

-qLearn.ipynb: This notebook implements a Q-learning-like method.
-It contains code for reinforcement learning algorithms that can be applied to the Word2Vec model to improve its performance in specific tasks.
+qLearn.ipynb: Implements a Q-learning-like method.
+It contains code for reinforcement learning algorithms that can be applied to the Word2Vec model to enhance its performance.

+q_learning.ipynb: Provides a simple example of a Q-learning implementation.
+This notebook demonstrates the basics of reinforcement learning using Q-learning techniques.

+FastText.ipynb: This notebook explores the use of FastText, an alternative to Word2Vec, for generating word vector representations.

-member_models/HenryDrew QLearn.ipynb: This notebook is a variant of the Q-learning method, specifically tailored by team member Henry Drew.
-It includes unique approaches and optimizations for the reinforcement learning process.
+member_models/HenryDrew QLearn.ipynb: A specialized Q-learning method developed by team member Henry Drew.
+This notebook includes unique approaches and optimizations for the reinforcement learning process.

+Other Files
+README.md: Provides an overview and instructions for the Codenames project.

+.DS_Store: A system file for macOS directory metadata.

 Usage
-Creating the Word2Vec Model:

-Open create_model.ipynb.
-Run the cells to load the dictionary data and create the Word2Vec model.
-Save the trained model for further use.
-Using Example Functions:

-Open example_function_code.ipynb.
-Run the cells to see example functions in action.
-These functions demonstrate how to use the Word2Vec model for various tasks.
-Testing the Model:

-Open model_tester.ipynb.
-Run the cells to test the performance of the Word2Vec model.
-This notebook includes several evaluation metrics to ensure the model's accuracy and effectiveness.